 Other brand names for the drug include Exalgo, Dilaudid-5, and Palladone.
 Hydromorphone is such a potent analgesic that the state of Ohio approved its use in 2009.
 They use it as a backup measure for conducting state executions.
 This is when other drugs fail to produce a lethal injection.

 Is Dilaudid Dependency-Forming?

 With systematic use, users of the opioid hydromorphone are prone to form a physical dependency on the drug.
 Dilaudid acts on the central nervous system’s μ-opioid receptors.
-As a result, it produces analgesia effects, primarily by reducing pain.
+As a result, it produces analgesic effects, primarily by reducing pain.

 With regular use, the central nervous system adapts its functioning.
 This is to accommodate the drug as the body compensates for the fine balance in brain chemistry necessary for normal functioning.
 When the CNS has completely adapted to the presence of the drug, the user is no longer able to function normally without it.
 As a result, one can classify them to be drug dependent.

 The company gives a black box warning against physical and psychological dependency on Dilaudid.
 This is in the product monograph included in the drug’s packaging.

 Has one developed a physical dependency on Dilaudid?
 Has one acquired tolerance for the drug?
 Then, carefully consider the possibility that one may become an addict.
 Long term users of opiates are at very real danger of substance addiction.
 However, what are the Dilaudid addiction signs?

 Potential Dilaudid Addiction – Signs and Symptoms

 Narcotics Anonymous provides a list which may indicate the Dilaudid addiction signs and symptoms:

 - Abdominal pain